mars64/bassface/README.md

 ## bassface

-`Bassface` is a general purpose irc bot, written in GoLang, based on [`whyrusleeping/hellabot`](https://github.com/whyrusleeping/hellabot), for use in [Jungletrain.net](https://jungletrain.net/chat).
+`Bassface` is a general purpose irc bot, written in GoLang, based on [`whyrusleeping/hellabot`](https://github.com/whyrusleeping/hellabot), for use in the [Jungletrain.net chat](https://jungletrain.net/chat).
+Interested in Jungle/Drum and Bass music?
+Come say hi!

-A predecessor to Bassface [used to fart](https://www.reddit.com/r/devops/comments/orctqs/what_do_you_do_with_python/h6hl3wa/).
-But now it does other things.
+A predecessor to `Bassface` [used to fart](https://www.reddit.com/r/devops/comments/orctqs/what_do_you_do_with_python/h6hl3wa/).
+But now it does ... other things.

 ## capabilities